droneshire/whiskey_inventory_alert_upwork/README.md

 - **`firebase_service_account.json`**

-Finally, add a `firebase_service_account.json` to the repo root directory.
+Finally, add a `firebase_service_account.json` to the repo `config` directory.
 The contents of this file can be found [here](https://console.firebase.google.com/u/0/project/inventory-860f0/settings/serviceaccounts/adminsdk).

 # Database